Beyond Scalars: Evaluating and Understanding LLM Reasoning via Geometric Progress and Stability: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated remarkable capabilities in complex reasoning, particularly through the generation of multi-step Chain-of-Thought (CoT) \citep{guo2025deepseek,team2025qwq,abdin2025phi,yang2025qwen3}.
 However, despite these advances, the reasoning process exhibits significant instability; models frequently suffer from hallucinations and logical fallacies, generating plausible-sounding but fundamentally incorrect derivations \citep{turpin2023language,shojaee2025illusion,huang2025survey}.
-Consequently, the ability to accurately assess the quality of a reasoning process, distinguishing valid deductions from confident fabrications, has become a critical challenge for reliable model deployment \citep{wu2024ocean,nguyen2024direct,chen2025reasoning}.
+Consequently, the ability to accurately assess the quality of a reasoning process, distinguishing valid deductions from confident fabrications, has become a critical challenge for reliable model deployment \citep{wu2024ocean,nguyen2024direct,chen2025reasoning,yang2025investigating,hu2025monica}.

-Existing reasoning evaluations bifurcate into two paradigms: External Assessment relying on supervision \citep{li2022making,he2025can,li2023making} and Internal Assessment utilizing intrinsic statistics \citep{xiong2023can,marjanovic2025deepseek,wang2024latent}.
+Existing reasoning evaluations bifurcate into two paradigms: External Assessment relying on supervision \citep{li2022making,he2025can,li2023making} and Internal Assessment utilizing intrinsic statistics \citep{xiong2023can,marjanovic2025deepseek,wang2024latent,yang2026automonitor,yang2025understanding}.
 External Assessment typically employs auxiliary verifiers or annotations \citep{zhang-etal-2025-icr,zhang2024small,gandhi2025cognitive}.
-While effective in supervised settings, their dependence on ground truth or expert models precludes scalability during real-time inference, where external supervision is absent \citep{sky2024androids}.
+While effective, their dependence on parametric supervised training or expert models precludes scalability during real-time inference \citep{sky2024androids}.
 Conversely, Internal Assessment leverages label-free signals like probability or semantic entropy \citep{li2024think,farquhar2024detecting}.
 However, by reducing reasoning trajectories to static scalars, these methods discard critical temporal dynamics.
 Relying on point-wise aggregation (e.g., last-token probability) neglects the sequential evolution of thought, thereby missing structural signals essential for robust evaluation.
 Ultimately, both paradigms neglect the underlying reasoning mechanisms \citep{zhao2025verifying,bi2025cot}, limiting their generalization and ability to distinguish justified certainty from hallucination.
 This leaves a gap for a framework that offers not just prediction but also a robust and transferable diagnosis.